Home

 Welcome to the Spormann Lab website!

-2) the control of allocation of cellular energy under slow growth conditions.
+4) Control of allocation of cellular resources under slow growth conditions

-In both research areas, we use quantitative biochemical, proteomic, transcriptomic and metabolomic approaches in conjunction with genetic analyzes and modeling.
+In all research areas, we use quantitative biochemical, proteomic, transcriptomic, and metabolomic approaches in conjunction with genetic analysis and modeling.
 Next to providing insights into fundamentals of microbial life, our findings are used to develop innovative approaches to bioenergy and CO2 mitigation, to treat intestinal microbial diseases, as well as develop new concepts of adaptation of microbial life in the marine deep subsurface.

 Expertise:

-Microbial metabolism and physiology, microbial biochemistry and enzymology, hydrogen and hydrogenases, CO2 reductions and utilizations, bioenergy
+Microbial metabolism and physiology, microbial biochemistry and enzymology, hydrogen and hydrogenases, CO2 reductions and utilizations, bioenergy, GHG mitigation